· what i do · 2 min read

 Last updated: Jul 6, 2025

-I have increasingly started to focus more on cyber security, servers, and networking instead of software development.
-It all started with building the infrastructure to run the game servers for the Beryllium multiplayer game I developed.
+My home lab started with building the infrastructure to run the game servers for the Beryllium multiplayer game I developed.
 Over time, I started running other services on the same servers, and it quickly transformed into a home lab.

 Especially after starting my studies at Business College Helsinki, I have become more fascinated by data centers and the infrastructure around them.
 My home lab has helped me a lot in my IT studies, and I would say it has been a key factor in my high grades and early graduation from Business College Helsinki.